 - 601-660: Fair

 While there is a shift in the ranges between VantageScore credit scores and FICO Score, one thing remains the same.
 A higher score can work in your favor when it’s time to borrow money.

 Aside from FICO Score and VantageScore credit scores, the credit bureaus can also generate their own consumer credit scores.
 These scores follow a proprietary model that’s unique to the credit bureau issuing the score.

 These scores can give you an idea of where you stand credit-wise, but they aren’t the same scores lenders will check when you apply for loans.
 For that reason, they’re often referred to as educational scores, since they’re designed to inform consumers about their credit situation.

-FICO scores are considered the go-to credit scoring model, though VantageScore is gradually growing in popularity among lenders.
-So when it comes to which is better, FICO has an edge in terms of how many lenders use it and its overall reputation.
+FICO Scores are considered the go-to credit scoring model, though VantageScore is gradually growing in popularity among lenders.
+So when it comes to which is better, FICO Score has an edge in terms of how many lenders use it and its overall reputation.

 |FICO Scores||Other credit scores|

-First, you can purchase a FICO credit score through an authorized FICO retailer.
+First, you can purchase a FICO Score through an authorized FICO retailer.
 Equifax, Experian and TransUnion are all authorized to sell FICO scores to consumers.

 Free credit monitoring services can issue updated credit scores to customers monthly for free.
-But instead of a FICO credit score, you may be getting a VantageScore or a proprietary credit score instead so be sure to read the fine print before signing up.
+But instead of a FICO Score, you may be getting a VantageScore or a proprietary credit score instead so be sure to read the fine print before signing up.